jianshu93/DartUniFrac/README.md

 </div>

 # DartUniFrac: Approximate unweighted UniFrac via Weighted MinHash
-This crate provides an efficient implementation of the newly invented DartUniFrac algorithm for large-scale UniFrac computation.
+This crate provides an efficient implementation of the newly invented DartUniFrac algorithm for large-scale [UniFrac](https://en.wikipedia.org/wiki/UniFrac) computation.
 We named this new algorithm DartUniFrac because the key step is to use DartMinHash or Efficient Rejection Sampling (or ERS) on branches and the DartMinHash/ERS is about "Among the first r darts thrown, return those hitting $x_i$".

 ## Overview
-UniFrac can be simply described as unique branches that differ two samples over shared branches.
+UniFrac can be simply described as unique branches that differ two samples over shared branches (see original UniFrac paper [here](https://journals.asm.org/doi/full/10.1128/aem.71.12.8228-8235.2005)).
 Here, each sample has some taxa (or features) that are in the phylogenetic tree.

 <div align="center">
   <img width="40%" src ="unweighted_unifrac_schematic.png">